Advanced

 option. - This will pop up a script window, choose from which script should be applied, options include publish, receive and all.
 Then, select the custom function or Schema you want to use.

-- If you see a script usage hint on the message card of publishing or subscribing, it means the script function has been successfully invoked.
+schemas are supported. - If you see a script usage prompt on the publish or subscribe message card, it indicates that the script function has been successfully invoked.

 - If you need to stop using the script, you can click the red